View Norman Gonshor's Obituary on citizensvoice.com and share memories

 |

-Norman J. Gonshor, 89, of South Chesterfield, Va., and formerly of Nanticoke and Mountain Top, passed away Wednsday, Dec.
+Norman J. Gonshor, 89, of South Chesterfield, Va., and formerly of Nanticoke and Mountain Top, passed away Wednesday, Dec.
 4, 2019, at the home of his daughter, Cynthia Verlander, and son-in-law, Glenn.

 He was predeceased by his parents, Adam and Michalina Gonshor; and siblings, Frank, Bernard, Narcy, Edmund, Henry, Alfred and Geraldine Borucki.